7 Reasons to Include Nature-Based Learning

 Children are born curious.
 They will stop to look closely at a flower or to watch a caterpillar crawl by.
 Encouraging them to continue in the natural world and interact in it, they realize they are part of it.
 Their love and respect for nature grow.

-Nature-based learning gives children a base of knowledge on which to base other science studies.
+Nature-based learning gives children a base of knowledge on which to build other science studies.

 We respect your privacy.
 Unsubscribe at any time.